 It is important to understand the apostrophe rules to really become an advanced writer.

 - Possession – Apostrophes are used to indicate possession, as in “the cat’s toy.”
+This also applies to the apostrophe after -Z.

 - Contractions – Can be used to form contractions, such as “don’t” and “can’t.”